Title: The Cambist and Lord Iron

 Where I Read It: Mothers & Daughters

 A vivacious, petite, and charming woman, Mrs. Ewing, has a daughter named Lolita who appears to be everything her mother isn't.
 She's shy and quiet; you can fail to notice she's in a room.
 She's plain and doesn't clean up well.
 She can't do much around the house.
-Most people in the town kind of pity Mrs. Ewing for having a daughter like that, even if they have nothing against Lolita.
+Most people in town kind of pity Mrs. Ewing for having a daughter like that, even if they have nothing against Lolita.
 But when Lolita gets courted by a handsome, charming man, it becomes apparent that Mrs. Ewing needs her daughter.
 She needs to compete with her daughter and come out on top, looking more attractive and desirable.
 Life has less relish when Lolita isn't around to serve as her mother's foil.

 This short story came out shortly before Nabokov's novel was released.
-But Parker's Lolita gets a considerably happier ending.
+Parker's Lolita gets a considerably happier ending.

 Title: The Revolt of "Mother"